-ITEMS DRYING INSTRUCTIONS Knits, washable Do not overdry knits.
-Overdrying can cause shrinking and static cling.
-Select cycle according to fabric and construction.
-Turn synthetics and blends inside out when drying to avoid pilling.
-Remove cotton and rayon knits while still slightly damp.
-Stretch into shape and lay flat to finish drying.
-Napped items Corduroy, velveteen Dry separately or with similar colors to avoid lint transfer.
+ITEMS DRYING INSTRUCTIONS Napped items Dry separately or with similar colors to avoid lint transfer.
 Follow care label instructions.
-1. Remove from dryer while there is still a trace of moisture.
-2. Smooth, reshape, and air dry before putting away.
-Quilts, bed- spreads Follow care label instructions.1.
-Dry one at a time.2.
-Remove from dryer and shake or fluff the item during the drying cycle.3.
-Smooth and reshape before putting away.
-Snowsuits, jackets Nylon or polyester Check label for fiber content, then follow care label instructions.
-1. Dry garment for about 10 minutes.
+Corduroy, Remove from dryer while there is still a trace of moisture. velveteen 2.
+Smooth, reshape, and air dry before putting away.
+Quilted, down- Follow care label instructions. filled items 1.
+Dry one at a time.
+Remove from dryer and shake or fluff the item during the drying cycle.
+3. Smooth and reshape before putting away.
+Snowsuits, jackets Check label for fiber content, then follow care label instructions.
+Nylon or polyester Dry garment for about 10 minutes.
 Remove and turn inside out.
 Dry for 10 more minutes.
-2. Remove from dryer immediately and hang on a non-rusting hanger to finish drying.
+Remove from dryer immediately and hang on a nonrusting hanger to finish drying.
 This will help eliminate wrinkles.
 Tinted, dyed, or noncolorfast items Dry according to fabric, weight, and care label instructions.
 Wipe the dryer drum carefully to remove any dye or lint that can be transferred to other loads.
 See "Cleaning the dryer interior" on page 13.
+Washable knits Do not overdry knits.
+Overdrying can cause shrinking and static cling.
+1. Select cycle according to fabric and construction.
+2. Turn synthetics and blends inside out when drying to avoid pilling.
+3. Remove cotton and rayon knits while still slightly damp.
+Stretch into shape and lay flat to finish drying.